 What is the role of the DBA in a world where Cloud is being adopted more and more each day?
-This is a question I’ve had to answer multiple times in various sessions […]
+This is a question I’ve had to answer multiple times in various sessions and […]

 Memory Configuration in MS SQL Server